WalkAway campaign: Straka's participation in the 2021 Capitol attack

 Straka attended the 2021 United States Capitol attack and spoke to crowds on January 5 where he referred to the audience as "patriots" and referred repeatedly to a "revolution."
 He also told the attendees to "fight back" and added, "We are sending a message to the Democrats, we are not going away, you've got a problem!"

 The next day, he urged protestors to take away a police officer's shield, shouting "Take it away from him" and "Take it!
 Take it!"
 Later, as others tried to charge through the entrance to the Capitol, he shouted, "Go!
 Go!"
+In a "Stop the Steal" group chat, Straka messaged fellow organizers as the Capitol was being overrun, writing: "Fuck no!!
+I'm at the Capitol and just joined the breach!!!
+I just got gassed!
+Never felt so fucking alive in my life!!!"

 On January 8, Facebook closed the #WalkAway page, which had more than half a million followers at the time.
 The page was replaced with a message from Facebook saying the page had violated its terms of use.
 The shutdown came in the wake of the Capitol attack, when Facebook and other social media platforms increased their enforcement of terms of service that ban the incitement of violence.
 Facebook said the page violated a policy on content that was, "hateful, threatening, or obscene".

 On January 25, Straka was arrested in Nebraska by the FBI for "impeding law enforcement officers during civil disorder" and unlawful entry into a restricted building, as well as disorderly conduct in relation to his role in the violent disturbance.
 He pleaded guilty to a lesser misdemeanor charge in October 2021, which could be punishable by up to six months in prison, and agreed to provide private social media and other evidence to investigators.
 Prosecutors postponed Straka's December 2021 sentencing for thirty days to evaluate evidence he had provided.
-Straka was later sentenced to three years probation for his role in the Capitol riot.
+Straka was later sentenced to three years of probation for his role in the Capitol riot.

 Straka attended the Conservative Political Action Conference in 2022, where he appeared in a cage wearing an orange jumpsuit despite never serving time in jail for the Capitol attack.
 At one point U.S. Representative Marjorie Taylor Greene entered the cage and prayed with him.
 He also made an appearance at CPAC 2023; alongside fellow rioters Derrick Evans and Simone Gold, he was a speaker at a session titled "True Stories of January 6: The Prosecuted Speak".

 In January 2025, Straka was pardoned, along with others convicted for their Jan.
 6 offenses, by President Donald Trump on the first day of his second presidency.